Do you want to learn about WordPress files and directory structure?

 This is why it is recommended to create a child theme for WordPress theme customization.

 All WordPress plugins you download and install on your site are stored in /wp-content/plugins/ folder.
-You are not supposed to edit plugin files directly, unless you wrote the plugin just for your own WordPress site.
+You are not supposed to edit plugin files directly, unless you wrote site-specific WordPress plugin for your own use.

 In many WordPress tutorials, you will see code snippets that you can add to your WordPress site.
-The best way to add custom code to your WordPress site is by adding it to functions.php file of your child theme or by creating a site-specific plugin.
+You can add custom code to your WordPress site by adding it to functions.php file of your child theme or by creating a site-specific plugin.